jkeesh/spy_bot/README.md

 4. Deploy to your server.

 Create a new directory in a bots/ folder.
 Then create a new remote repository using the create_repo.py script.
 Add this as a web remote.
+Make sure the node modules get deployed or you will have to install them as well on the server.

 5. Set up the cronjob.